Maryland Estate Planning Drafting Software

 Practice Snapshot for Maryland Attorneys

 Estate planning in Maryland is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 The state estate tax exemption is $5,000,000.
-Small estate procedures are available for estates up to $50,000.
+Small estate administration applies to estates of $50,000 or less, or $100,000 or less when the surviving spouse is the sole heir or legatee.

-Local practitioners routinely navigate: Both estate tax ($5M) and inheritance tax, Inheritance tax: 10% for non-lineal relatives, Elective share for surviving spouse, and Register of Wills handles probate.
+Local practitioners routinely navigate: Both estate tax ($5M) and inheritance tax, Inheritance tax: 10% on non-exempt beneficiaries (spouse, parents, grandparents, children, siblings, and descendants of children are exempt), Elective share for surviving spouse, and Small estate threshold is $50,000 generally, or $100,000 when the surviving spouse is sole heir or legatee.

 Common Maryland filings and forms include: Maryland Statutory Power of Attorney, Maryland Advance Directive, and Maryland Inheritance Tax Return.
 Key Maryland statutory touchpoints include: Maryland Estate Tax (Tax-General Article), Maryland Inheritance Tax, and Maryland Trust Act.